Gh0stAn0n/craper/README.md

     python3 shraper.py matlab
     python3 shraper.py rust-and-crust

+### Updates:

+Update 2.0.0 allow the user to search for symbols inside the query.
+If C++ was searched before, it would have interfered with the URL, causing it to give false-positives The allowed symbols in the current shraper version are: #, *, +

 ### Notes:

 This script may rely on the structure of the target websites, so changes to those websites' layouts may affect the script's functionality.